pbaity/rocketchat-dark-mode/CONTRIBUTING.md

 ## 2. Supporting Rocket.Chat versions

-Any code changes should work for all Rocket.Chat versions from [the version used in the Rocket.Chat server snap](https://snapcraft.io/rocketchat-server) (which is always a little behind) up to the [lastest version available](https://github.com/RocketChat/Rocket.Chat/releases) (within reason).
+Any code changes should work for all Rocket.Chat versions from [the version used in the Rocket.Chat server snap](https://snapcraft.io/rocketchat-server) (which is always a little behind) up to the [lastest stable version available](https://github.com/RocketChat/Rocket.Chat/releases) (within reason).
 When breaking changes are unavoidable, decisions will be made on a case-by-case basis.
 I (the repo owner) will do my best to discuss it with the community, but I reserve the right to make the final call for what goes into this repository.

 ## 3. Follow code style